|Birthname||Robert Patrick Bleier|

 By the end of the 1974 season with the Steelers, Pittsburgh went to its first Super Bowl game, where Bleier threw a crucial block, helping the Steelers defeat the Minnesota Vikings.
 By 1976, he was moving through the opposition like a lawn mower.
 His biggest moment came in the 1979 Super Bowl, when the Steelers went up against the formidable Dallas Cowboys.
 With only seconds to go in the first half, Steeler quarterback Terry Bradshaw rifled a seven-yard pass to Bleier in the Dallas end zone, putting Pittsburgh ahead to stay.
 The team went on to win 35-31, becoming the first team to win three Super Bowls.

 Bleier's dramatic comeback was the subject of a feature film for TV.
 He is the author of an autobiography entitled "Fighting Back."

-In 1975, he married Aleta and they had two kids.
-He also finds time to help handicapped kids, working with major organizations.
+He finds time to help disabled kids, working with major organizations.
 An available speaker, he appears at boys' clubs, high school assemblies and other group activities.